Table of Contents

 1. Availability of more job opportunities

-Scale is one of the most interesting – yet least obvious – Benefits of online job portals.
+Scale is one of the most interesting – at least obvious – Benefits of online job portals.

 Previously job hunters were restricted to: